-2 semesters, 2 credits Grades 10-12

-Recommended: Nutrition and Wellness, Advanced Nutrition and Wellness
+2 semesters, 2 credits Grades 10-12 Project Based Learning Course Recommended: Nutrition and Wellness, Advanced Nutrition and Wellness

 Introduction to Culinary Arts and Hospitality is recommended for all students regardless of their career cluster or pathway, in order to build basic culinary arts knowledge and skills.
 It is especially appropriate for students with an interest in careers related to Hospitality, Tourism, and Culinary Arts.
-A project-based approach that utilizes higher order thinking, communication, leadership, and management processes is recommended.
+A projectbased approach that utilizes higher order thinking, communication, leadership, and management processes is recommended.
 Topics include basic culinary skills in the foodservice industry, safety and sanitation, nutrition, customer relations and career investigation.
 Students are able to explore this industry and examine their own career goals in light of their findings.
 Laboratory experiences that emphasize industry practices and develop basic skills are required components of this course.
+Student's social security number is required to receive CTE funding for this class.